- Wash your hands before preparing foods and after using the bathroom.

 To keep food safe, getting the germs off your hands is a good way to start!
 Wash your hands well with soap and warm water before and after you start cooking.
 Lather up with soap and scrub your hands for about 20 seconds.
 Rinse your hands with warm water.
 After washing, make sure to dry your hands completely.
 Wash and dry your hands before and after you begin to prepare food to minimize the chances of spreading bacteria or viruses from your hands to the food you are about to cook, especially when handling raw meat.
 Always wash your hands after using the bathroom, sneezing, coughing and touching your mouth.

 Another way to help ensure food safety is to avoid helping with food preparation when you are sick.
 If you are sick and breathe or sneeze on food, your germs can land on the food and spread to those who eat it.
 It’s especially important not to prepare food for others if you have symptoms of stomach distress such as diarrhea.
 Take care to stay away from the kitchen at home or work if you are not feeling well.

 Separate raw food from ready-to-eat food

 Foods such as raw meat can spread germs to other foods if you prepare them without care.
-Some examples of items to keep separate include: raw fish, seafood, meat and poultry.
+Some examples of items to keep separate include: raw fish, seafood, meat, and poultry.
 When you are at the grocery store separate these foods from other items in your shopping cart.
-It may also be helpful for you to separate cutting boards, shelves in the fridge, and any reusable grocery bags you use when buying and preparing these items.
+It may also be helpful for you to store these foods on a lower shelf in your refrigerator than ready-to-eat foods.

 Cook to proper temperature